specklesystems/speckle-sharp/README.md

 ### Building the Connector

+There are two projects to build:

+1. The `Speckle Connector` C++ project located in the `AddOns` directory
+2. The `ConnectorArchicad` C# project located in the `speckle-sharp/ConnectorArchicad` directory

+Note: More detailed instructions for building the AddOn with CMake can be found in the `AddOn/README.md`.

+Install `cmake` in an elevated powershell with chocolatey using the following command:

+    choco install cmake --installargs 'ADD_CMAKE_TO_PATH=User'

-Follow the instructions in the `AddOn/README.md` to build it using CMake.
+From the `./AddOn` directory, run the following command to build using `cmake`:

+    cmake -B ./Build/ -DAC_API_DEVKIT_DIR="C:\Program Files\GRAPHISOFT\API Development Kit 25.3002"

 You will now have a `AddOn/Build` directory containing a `Speckle Connector.sln` file.

-Open the Speckle Connector solution file and build the entire solution.
+Open the Speckle Connector solution file `Addon/Build/Speckle Connector.sln` in your editor of choice and build the entire solution.

 Next, open `speckle-sharp/ConnectorArchicad/ConnectorArchicad.sln` and build that entire solution.

 ### Adding the Connector to ArchiCAD

-You will now need to manually move the build files into the ArchiCAD `Add-Ons` directory.
+You will now need to manually move the build files for both of the projects you've just built into the ArchiCAD `Add-Ons` directory.
 On Windows, you will find this directory at:

     C:\Program Files\GRAPHISOFT\ARCHICAD 25\Add-Ons